Sheng Kung Hui Tsang Shiu Tim Secondary School: Students' Union

 The school has had a Students' Union (SU) since 1988.
-The SU has a Union Council (for the purposes of monitoring and assisting in the affairs of the executive committee, and also plans and monitors elections) and an executive committee (which acts as an administrative department, and is in charge of hosting Members' Meetings and the resolutions of the Union Council.
+The SU has a Union Council and an executive committee.
 Each SU term lasts from 4 to 3 October the following year.
 The Union Council is elected each start-of-term by class representatives and some student bodies.
 Each SU Cabinet (including the chairperson, internal vice-president, external vice-president, treasurer and publicity officer) is elected by current students.
 In recent years, the election is held in early October or on the next school day after the members' meeting is held, and ballots are counted by teacher consultants and Union Council staff that same day digitally.
 The remaining members of the executive committee, on the other hand, are nominated by the winning cabinet.
 Depending on the nominations, these are elected within the Union Council or by casting ballots of trust.

 School Prefects

-The school has School Prefects, who assist teachers in keeping students in discipline and uniform tidiness/appearance-related affairs.
+The school has School Prefects.
 Prefects stand on duty at the School Entrance before classes start, and patrol the school at non-class hours.
 Prefects are divided into 3 independent squadrons, and alternate their duty every two school days.
 Each squadron has a Head Prefect and 2 Deputy Head Prefects, who are hand-picked by Disciplinary Masters.
 The genders of the 3 Head Prefects are usually diverse.

-Information Technology Prefects
+Digital Media and Stage Team

-Information Technology Prefects, which are more commonly known as IT Prefects, are responsible for anything IT-related as their title suggests.
+Digital Media and Stage Team, which are more commonly known as IT Prefects, are responsible for anything IT-related as their title suggests.
 IT Prefects were introduced in 1999, and nowadays they assist with fixed work such as Wednesday English Broadcasts and Assemblies.
 They also act as technical support during large-scale events, and are in charge of the editing and uploading of photos and/or videos showcasing school life at TST.
 The 18th IT Prefects oversaw the production of publicity videos for the 40th Anniversary Celebrations.
 Each group of IT Prefects has a Head, 1-2 Vice Heads and 3 Centrals In-charge, as well as a Production Team.
 Every year, the previous Heads and Vice Heads elect their successors, who in turn select the rest of their team.

-Librarians

-The school has a Library and Reading Lounge, whose operations are overseen by Librarians and Reading Lounge Librarians.
-The nature of work for the two types of Librarians is essentially the same, in which they assist in the borrowing/returning of Library material, shelving and decorating in their corresponding locations during Recess, Lunch and after school.